Answered By: Vicki Sciuk Last Updated: Sep 22, 2022 Views: 571

 This page has links to EBP information, and to PICO worksheets to help you develop your clinical question, and PICO search tools to get you started.

 Searching Tip: If you are not finding much using the PICO searches, only use the P & I parts of your question, which usually work better when you are beginning your research.
-Checking for a systematic review in the the Cochrane Library is also a good way to see what has been tried, and identify if there are gaps in the research, where new studies are needed.
+Checking for a systematic review in CINAHL or the Cochrane Library is also a good way to see what has been tried, and identify if there are gaps in the research where new studies are needed.

 - Annotated Bibliography - https://berkeleycollege.libguides.com/nursing/databases